mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.1/index.md

 ---
 DC/OS 2.0.1 was released on 22 November 2019.

-<p class="message--warning"><strong>WARNING: </strong>The DC/OS 1.13.9 release has an error that will break dcos-net if you upgrade to 2.0.1.
-We recommend that you do NOT download and upgrade from 1.13.9 to the 2.0.1 version at this time.
-Instead, wait for the 2.0.4 patch coming soon.</p>
+<p class="message--warning"><strong>WARNING: </strong>The DC/OS 1.13.9 release includes a critical issue with the persisted dcos-net state that, when you upgrade to 2.0.1, can crash dcos-net.
+We recommend that you do NOT download and upgrade from 1.13.9 to the 2.0.1 release at this time.
+Instead, wait for the 2.0.4 release coming soon, that will be compatible with the new data format.</p>

 [button color="light" href="https://downloads.dcos.io/dcos/stable/2.0.1/dcos_generate_config.sh"]Download DC/OS Open Source[/button]